AhmadMK88/Age-prediction-and-Gender-classification/README.md

-# Age-prediction-and-Gender-classification
+# Age and Gender Classification Project

-A Deep-Learning / Computer-Vision Project for classifying images by its gender and predicting its age
+A deep learning and computer vision project designed to classify images by gender and predict age using UTK face dataset.

-##How to use the project:

-the " age and gender detection.ipynb " is the modules used for the predections to use the modules you can add your image in the same folder as the ipynb files are at then open "prediction.ipynb" and add your wanted image path to the predict_img function
+## How to Use

+1. The core module for predictions is provided in the file `age_and_gender_detection.ipynb`.
+2. To make predictions, place your image in the same directory as the Jupyter notebook files.
+3. Open `prediction.ipynb`, and pass the path of your image to the `predict_img` function to get the results.